hashicorp/guides-configuration/hashistack/REAMDE.md

 gcloud service-management enable compute.googleapis.com
 ```

 When testing locally you will need to set the proper environment variables.
-Modify the env.sh.example file with the proper values, and source it.
+Make a copy of the env.sh.example file with the proper values, and source it.

 ```
 cp env.sh.example env.sh